Cray-HPE/docs-csm/operations/validate_csm_health.md

    ```
    cray-uas-mgr-6bbd584ccb-zg8vx                                    2/2     Running            0          12d
    ```

-2. Set PODNAME to the name of the manager pod whose logs are being viewed.
+1. Set `PODNAME` to the name of the manager pod whose logs are going to be viewed.

    ```bash
    ncn# export PODNAME=cray-uas-mgr-6bbd584ccb-zg8vx
    ```

-3. View its last 25 log entries of the cray-uas-mgr container in that pod, excluding `GET` events:
+1. View the last 25 log entries of the `cray-uas-mgr` container in that pod, excluding `GET` events:

    ```bash
    ncn# kubectl logs -n services $PODNAME cray-uas-mgr | grep -v 'GET ' | tail -25
    ```